Khan/projects/README.md

-#Bit-zee Bot Code#
+#Khan/Projects#

-This project contains code and documentation for the Khan Academy Bit-zee Bot project.
+This repository contains code and documentation for Khan Academy Projects, including the soon to be famous Bit-zee Bot.